Cornwall Police Service

 Complaints Made at a Police Station

-Where a complaint is received at a police station, the police service must forward the completed complaint form to the OIPRD electronically or by fax within three business days, with the original to follow by mail or courier.
+Where a complaint is received at a police station, the police service must forward the completed complaint form to the LECA electronically or by fax within three business days, with the original to follow by mail or courier.

 The officer receiving the complaint will process it in confidence and will not release information that would cause the respondent or witness officers to receive notification of the complaint.